-Me and my boyfriend have come here when shopping in the town centre, despite having a Costa Coffee places right opposite, we will chose to come here every time.
+Josh and I have come here when shopping in the town centre, despite having a Costa Coffee places right opposite, we will choose to come here every time.

 Around seasonal holidays like Christmas and Easter, they have some amazing coffee creations.
 I once had a Cookie Crumble Hot Chocolate and it was honestly AMAZING.